Table of Contents

 Brokers help solve problems between clients and suppliers.
 Sometimes, issues occur, like billing mistakes or contract problems.

-For example, The broker steps in if a client gets the wrong bill.
-They talk to the supplier to fix the problem, and the broker might help adjust the bill or explain the details.
+For example, the broker steps in if a client receives the wrong bill.
+The client talks to the supplier to fix the problem, and the broker might help adjust the bill or explain the details.

 Adapting to Market Changes: